- 2 Bedrooms

 - Washing Machine

 About this PropertyHILTON HEAD ISLAND.
 This Palmetto Dunes villa is sure to please everybody in the family.
-The unit includes a entirely furbished kitchen and a dining room table that seats six.
+The unit includes a entirely decorated kitchen and a dining room table that seats six.
 The living room is an open area with a flat screen TV and offers direct access to the outdoor porch.
-The patio is decorated with a table and 4 chairs.
-The patio overlooks a appealing courtyard area that is a ideal spot to relax and relax.
+The patio is furbished with a table and 4 chairs.
+The patio overlooks a handsome courtyard area that is a ideal spot to relax and relax.

 The master bedroom has a King bed with FSTV and private bath with tub/shower combination.
 The guest bedroom is furbished with two double beds, FSTV and a bath with tub/shower combination.